AdobeDocs/analytics-platform.en/help/components/filters/filter-builder.md

 To add a component:

 1. Drag and drop a component from the components panel onto **[!UICONTROL Drag and drop Metric(s), Filter(s), and/or Dimensions here]**.
 You can use the ![Search](/help/assets/icons/Search.svg) in the components bar to search for specific components.
 1. Specify details for the component.
-For example select a value from **[!UICONTROL Select value]**.
+For example, select a value from **[!UICONTROL Select value]**.
 Or enter a value.
 What and how you can specify one or more values depends on the component and the operator.
 1. Optionally modify the default operator.
 For example, from **[!UICONTROL equals]** to **[!UICONTROL equals any of]**.
 See [Operators](operators.md) for a detailed overview of the available operators.

 To edit a component: